This post has been updated. It was originally published on September 14, 2018.

 For that, you’ll need a different set of tools.
 While you can’t technically dim the backlight lower than the device allows, these software solutions add a black filter over the image on your phone.
 This gives it the illusion of lower brightness—and saves your eyeballs in the process.

 On the iPhone, dimming the screen is actually very easy.
-That said, you do have to hop through a few menus to find the right setting.
+That said, you will have to hop through a few menus to find the right setting.

-Open the Settings app on your phone and head to General > Accessibility > Display Accommodations.
+Open the Settings app on your phone and head to Accessibility > Display & Text Size.
 At the bottom of this screen, you’ll see an option to Reduce White Point.
 Turn this on and adjust the slider until the screen brightness suits your preferences.
 Counterintuitively, the higher you make the percentage, the lower the brightness will seem.

 Every Android phone is a little different, but most lack a built-in white point setting like the iPhone’s.
 Instead, you’ll need to download a third-party app that can overlay an image on the screen—in this case, a transparent black filter that gives the appearance of lower brightness.
 There are plenty of apps with this feature, but we like Screen Filter for its simplicity.